This post may contain affiliate links. Please read our disclosure policy.

 Make the Cake

-• Preheat oven to 350F.
-Spray a 9×9 square baking pan with avocado or coconut oil spray and place a parchment sling into the pan for easy removal.
+• Preheat the oven to 350℉.
+Spray a 9×9-inch square baking pan with avocado or coconut oil spray and place a parchment sling into the pan for easy removal.
 Set aside.

-• In a medium bowl, thoroughly stir together the almond flour, tapioca flour, baking soda, cinnamon and salt.
+• In a medium bowl, thoroughly combine the almond flour, tapioca flour, baking soda, cinnamon, and salt.
 Set aside.

-• In a large mixing bowl, or a stand mixer fitted with the whisk attachment, add the eggs.
-Beat on medium high for 3-4 minutes until they are pale yellow and fluffy.
-Mix in the avocado oil, maple syrup, vanilla extract, lemon zest and orange zest.
-Beat on medium to combine.
+• In a large mixing bowl, or in a stand mixer fitted with the whisk attachment, add the eggs.
+Beat on medium high for 3 to 4 minutes until they are pale yellow and fluffy.
+Add the avocado oil, maple syrup, vanilla extract, lemon zest and orange zest and beat on medium speed to combine.

-• Adjust the mixer speed to medium low, and working in increments, slowly add the dry ingredients to the wet ingredients, scraping the sides of the bowl as needed.
-Mix for 1-2 minutes until everything is well combined.
+• Reduce the mixer speed to medium-low, and, working in increments, slowly add the dry ingredients to the wet ingredients, scraping the sides of the bowl as needed.
+Mix for 1 to 2 minutes until everything is well combined.

-• Next, slowly add the shredded carrots and add the golden raisins to the batter and mix until well combined.
+• Slowly add the shredded carrots and golden raisins to the batter and mix until well combined.

-• Tip the batter into the prepared baking pan, spreading the batter with a spatula if needed.
-Transfer to the oven and bake until the top is lightly browned and when pricked with a cake tester it comes out clean, about 30-35 minutes.
+• Tip the batter into the prepared baking pan, spreading the batter into an even layer with a spatula.
+Transfer to the oven and bake until the top is lightly browned and when pricked with a cake tester it comes out clean, 30 to 35 minutes.
 If the top starts to get overly browned, place a sheet of foil over the top, but do note this is a darker cake.

 • Remove from the oven and allow the cake to cool in the pan for 10 minutes.
-Then use the parchment sling to carefully transfer the cake to a wire rack until completely cooled.
+Use the parchment sling to carefully transfer the cake to a wire rack until completely cooled.

 Make the Frosting